MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/active-directory/connect-error-0x800488ee.md

 ## SOLUTION

-Restart the Microsoft Online Services Sign-In Assistant service.
+Restart the Online Services Sign-In Assistant service.
 To do this, follow these steps:

 1. Open Control Panel, click **Administrative Tools**, and then click **Services**.
 2. In the list of services, right-click **Microsoft Online Services Sign-In Assistant**, and then click **Restart**.